hao-beixi/f22-assignments/SETUP2_ROSWorkspace.md

     > If you don't have pip installed, follow [these instructions](https://linuxconfig.org/how-to-install-pip-on-ubuntu-18-04-bionic-beaver) to install it before installing the Python dependencies for shutter_face.

+    > If you are setting up your workspace in the BIM laptops that are provided for the couse, then all apt dependencies have already been installed for you.
+If you encounter any problem about this, please contact the course T.F.

-4. Build the packages in the src directory of your workspace with `catkin_make`.
+6. Build the packages in the src directory of your workspace with `catkin_make`.

     ```bash
     # Build your workspace
     $ cd ~/catkin_ws
     $ catkin_make -DCMAKE_BUILD_TYPE=Release
     ```

-    > You might want to select a different CMake build type other than Release (e.g. RelWithDebInfo or Debug).
-    More options can be found in [cmake.org](http://cmake.org/cmake/help/v2.8.12/cmake.html#variable:CMAKE_BUILD_TYPE).

     Now you should have a devel space in `~/catkin_ws/devel`, which contains its own setup.bash file.
     Sourcing this file will `overlay` the install space onto your environment.